 Badminton England was one of the first sports to have a communicated Transgender Policy - please click here to view.
 This policy was recently amended to reflect changes in legislation and is consistent with best practice from across the sector.
-You may be aware of some negativity around transgender participation from a women’s movement who are campaigning regarding the rights of women to be able to compete fairly against those who may have transitioned.
+Members may be aware of some negativity around transgender participation from a women’s movement who are campaigning regarding the rights of women to be able to compete fairly against those who may have transitioned.
 They also state safeguarding concerns in respect of transgender legislation.
-Please be assured that we are aware of all legislation currently in place and will make decisions moving forward in the best interests of both young people within our sport and transgender players.
+Please be assured that Badminton England is aware of all legislation currently in place and will make decisions moving forward in the best interests of both young people within our sport and transgender players.
 You can find further guidance on welcoming transgender participants here.

 The Gender Identity Research and Education Society (GIRES) was funded by the Department for Communities and Local Government to develop an e-learning resource for use by organisations in the public and private sectors.
 This course starts with an introduction and a menu screen and there are 3 different modules: